Mikulčice-Valy: The main secular building – "palace"

-In 1958 the excavations moved to the palace building, to the west of Church 3.
-The palace had been built of stone, but the stone had been removed and the rectangular outline was preserved by the robber trenches.
-The building was 26 m long and 10 m wide, with a hall with a fireplace, at the west end and a smaller chamber at the east end.
+In 1958 the excavations moved to a building, to the west of Church 3.
+The discovered archeological evidence showed that the building served a secular purpouse and clearly used by the elites.
+This building most likely was used as either a "palace" or a "great meeting hall".
+The ground floor was built out of stone, which had been removed and only the rectangular outline was preserved by the robber trenches, like on the other structures of this site.
+The building was 26 m long and 10 m wide, with a hall at the west end and a smaller chamber at the east end.
 Some rich burials were found in the area and there was extensive evidence of metalworking including goldsmithing.
 There was some evidence of settlement that pre-dated the Great Moravian Empire including a hoard of clay animal figurines.
 A number of iron styli for writing on wax tablet were discovered, suggesting that the building would have been used for administrative purposes.